LordMike/MBW.BlueRiiot2MQTT/README.md

   * Tracks warning / danger levels for the measurements
   * Weather forecast, with temperature, UV index and weather type e.g. 'rain'
   * Notifies when actions need to be done (use the Blue Riiot app to get more details on steps)
+* Creates sensors for each Blue device, with their battery status
+* Automatically polls closely to the Blue device's reportings, to get 'live' data

 Todo:

-* Track battery status
 * Identify MIA Blue Connects
 * Get more detailed states from Blue Connect (warnings and errors)
-* Adjust the polling interval automatically

 # Setup